VR-25/acc/README.md

 # These are delays (seconds) between loop iterations.
 # The lower they are, the faster acc responsiveness is - but possibly at the cost of more CPU time.
 # Don't touch these (particularly ldd), unless you know exactly what you're doing.
+accd manages both according to the value of capacity_sync.

 # charging_switch (s) #
 # If unset, acc cycles through its database and uses whatever works.